-- i) Over the plan period (2011 2028) at least 12,618 dwellings will be built within South Derbyshire.
-The housing sites required will be met on a mixture of brownfield and greenfield sites with encouragement given to the re-use of previously developed land. - ii) Retaining, promoting and regenerating employment development on sites in urban areas and other locations which already are, or could be in the future, well served by infrastructure, including public transport. - iii) Provide new infrastructure to support the growth across the District.
+Generating a total of 13,454 dwellings to be built in the plan period.
+The housing sites required will be met on a mixture of brownfield and greenfield sites with brownfield land preferred where possible.

+- ii) Retaining, promoting and regenerating employment development on sites in urban areas and other locations which already are, or could be in the future, well served by infrastructure, including public transport. - iii) Provide new infrastructure to support the growth across the District.
 This will include new transport and education provision, and other services and facilities.
 This will be undertaken through obtaining appropriate planning obligations from future development and working alongside key stakeholders to ensure that existing and future requirements are considered. - iv) Supporting and encouraging tourism within the District which makes an important contribution to the local economy.
 The District Council support The National Forest objectives including the increase of woodland cover.
-There will also be encouragement for healthy lifestyles through leisure pursuits, open space and greater accessibility for residents. - v) It is essential that the District's heritage assets, landscape and rural character are protected, conserved and enhanced.
+There will also be encouragement for healthy lifestyles through leisure pursuits, open space and greater accessibility for residents. - v) Through this strategy being put in place it is essential that the District's heritage assets, landscape and rural character are recognised and enhanced where possible, whilst accepting that some change is necessary to allow for the strategy to be delivered.